Local Characteristic Decomposition of Equilibrium Variables for Hyperbolic Systems of Balance Laws: Numerical Examples

 and a discontinuous bottom topography

 In order to test the ability of the studied schemes to capture quasi-steady solutions, we add a small perturbation to the upper layer depth and take the following initial data:

-prescribed in the computational domain $[-1,1]$ subject to the free boundary conditions.
+prescribed in the computational domain $[-1,1]$ subject to the homogeneous Neumann boundary conditions.

-We compute the numerical solutions until the final time $t=0.08$ by Schemes 1--3 on a uniform mesh with $\dx=1/100$.
-The differences $h_1(x,0.08)-(h_1)_{\rm eq}(x)$ and $h_2(x,0.08)-(h_2)_{\rm eq}(x)$ are plotted in Figure \ref{fig7}, where one can clearly see that, unlike the proposed Scheme 1, Schemes 2 and 3 produce oscillatory numerical results.
+We compute the numerical solutions until the final time $t=0.1$ by Schemes 1--3 on a uniform mesh with $\dx=1/100$ and obtain the reference solution using Scheme 1 on a much finer mesh with $\dx=1/1000$.
+The differences $h_1(x,0.1)-(h_1)_{\rm eq}(x)$ and $h_2(x,0.1)-(h_2)_{\rm eq}(x)$ are plotted in Figure \ref{fig7}, where one can clearly see that, unlike the proposed Scheme 1, Schemes 2 and 3 produce oscillatory numerical results.

-\subsubsection{Example 6---Riemann Problem}
+\subsubsection{Example 8---Riemann Problem}

-In the last example taken from \cite{KLX_21,CKX_24WB}, we numerically solve a Riemann problem with the following initial data:
+In this example taken from \cite{KLX_21,CKX_24WB}, we numerically solve a Riemann problem with the following initial data:

 and discontinuous bottom topography: